-Expenses You will bear the following g expenses: • A withdrawal charge will apply to withdrawals made from a Guarantee Period prior to its expiration.
-Withdrawal charges will be the lesser of: (a) the amount withdrawn in excess of the Free Withdrawal Amount times one half of the interest rate for the Guarantee Period; or (b) interest earned on the amount withdrawn.
-Certain limits may apply to reduce this charge. • A Market Value Adjustment (which can be positive or negative) for withdrawals except those taken during the 10 day period after the expiration of a Guarantee Period.
-State premium tax (if your state imposes one).
-Guaranteed Interest The Contract o ffers fixed interest rates that we guarantee for specified periods we call "Guarantee Periods."
+Expenses You will bear the following expenses: A withdrawal charge of 6% on amounts withdrawn (with certain exceptions). • A Market Value Adjustment (which can be positive or negative) for withdrawals except those taken during the 30 day period after the expiration of a Guarantee Period. • State premium tax (if your state imposes one).
+Guaranteed Interest The Co ontract offers fixed interest rates that we guarantee for specified periods we call "Guarantee Periods."
 To find out what the current rates are on available Guarantee Periods, please call us at 1-800-654-2397.
-Special Services For your convenier ice, we offer these special services: Automatic Additions Program; Systematic Withdrawal Program.
-Income Payments The Contract offe ers three income payment plans: life income with guaranteed payments; • a joint and survivor life income with or without guaranteed payments; or • guaranteed payments for a specified period (5 to 30 years) Death Benefits If you or the Annuita ant dies before the Payout Start Date , we will pay benefits as described in the Contract.
-Withdrawals You may withdraw sor ne or all of your Contract Value ("Contract Value") at any time prior to the Payout Start Date.
-If you withdraw Contract Value from a Guarantee Period before its maturity, a withdrawal charge, Market Value Adjustment, and taxes may
+Special Services For your co onvenience, we offer these special services: Automatic Additions Program; Systematic Withdrawal Program.
+Income Payments The Cont ract offers three income payment plans: • life income with or without guaranteed payments (5 to 30 years); • a joint and survivor life income with or without guaranteed payments (5 to 30 years); or • guaranteed payments for a specified period (5 to 30 years) Death Proceeds If you or the e Annuitant dies before the Payout Start Date, we will pay benefits as described in the Contract.
+Withdrawals You may withc hraw some or all of your Contract Value ("Contract Value") at any time prior to the Payout Start Date.
+If you withdraw Contract Value from a Guarantee Period before its maturity, a withdrawal charge, Market Value Adjustment, and taxes may apply.

-Value from a Guarantee Period before its maturity, a withdrawal charge, Market Value Adjustment, and taxes may apply.
 Withdrawals taken prior to annuitization (referred to in this prospectus as the Payout Phase) are generally considered to come from the earnings in the Contract first.
-If the Contract is tax-qualified, generally all withdrawals are treated as distributions of earnings.
+If the Contract is tax-qualified, generally all withdrawal are treated as distributions of earnings.
 Withdrawals of earnings are taxed as ordinary income and, if taken prior to age 59 1⁄2, may be subject to an additional 10% federal tax penalty.